About MPSA and IPSC as sportMPSA

 FLTR: Justin Peacock, J C Potgieter, Kyle van Deventer, Johannes van Biljon (Not in photo)

-General principles
+General principle

 • IPSC matches are designed, constructed and conducted with due consideration to safety.